 The gentleman was willing to participate and not a prop.
 At Peachtree & 15th in Atlanta.
 10/7/16

-When old ways of communication go away, we have to take up the slack with our own efforts.
+When old ways of communication go away, take up the slack with your own efforts.
 On Harrisburg.
 10/13/16

 I stopped a pedestrian near the Astrodome to take my picture as I read my book and walked.
 I've been reading and walking for years and never bumped into anything.
 10/18/16